Linear model reduction using spectral proper orthogonal decomposition: Examples

 Figure~\ref{fig:romega} illustrates various features of the mode energies.
 The top panel shows the SPOD mode energies $\lambda$ as a function of $\omega$.
 Each curve is a particular mode number as a function of frequency.
-The decision to retain $N_\omega r$ total modes in the ROM selects an energy threshold below which modes are not retained.
+The decision to retain $N_\omega r$ total modes in the ROM selects an energy threshold below which modes are not retained (indicated by the dashed line in the figure).
 After ordering the energies of all mode numbers at all frequencies, the threshold is given by the $N_\omega r$-th energy $\tilde{\lambda}_{N_\omega r}$.
 At frequencies where a given mode number is above (red) the energy threshold (dashed), it is retained.
 Where it is below (blue) the energy threshold, it is truncated.
 The green curve shows the number of modes that meet or exceed this threshold as a function of $\omega$.
 For example, at the dominant frequency in the white noise case, $22$ modes are retained, whereas at the highest and lowest frequencies, only $3$ are retained.
+The bottom panel shows the fraction of energy that is excluded depending on the number of modes retained, as given by the formula

-The highlighted mode numbers are the lowest mode that is always retained, and the highest that is always excluded.
-The bottom panel shows the fraction of energy that is excluded depending on the number of modes retained.
-For the Gaussian forcing case, this quantity drops more steeply initially, indicating that the state is more accurately represented with a given number of SPOD modes in the Gaussian case relative to the white case. \\
+This quantity represents the fraction of the energy in the training data that is not representable by the retained modes.
+It depends on $r$, the average number of modes retained per frequency, and as $r$ is increased the excluded energy decreases as the SPOD basis at each frequency is enriched.
+For the Gaussian forcing case, the excluded energy fraction drops more quickly initially, indicating that the state is more accurately represented with a given number of SPOD modes in the Gaussian case relative to the white case. \\